nhs-r-community/FunnelPlotR/cran-comments.md

 ## Release summary
-This is a major update release for the FunnelPlotR package, changing several arguments to the core function for consistency, adding new functionality, and correcting errors in control limit calculations.
-All replaced function arguments are soft deprecated, and documented.
+This is a bug-fix release for the FunnelPlotR package, as a labelling function was not passing a 'multiplier' argument correctly, and was wrong when anything except the default value was used.
+This is a key function, as one common metric that uses these plots is generally multiplied by 100.

 ## Test environments
 * local windows 10, R 4.1.1